chipsalliance/firrtl-spec/spec.md

 ### Nested Declarations

-If a component is declared within a conditional statement, connections to the component are unaffected by the condition.
+If a circuit component is declared within a conditional statement, connections to the it are unaffected by the condition.
 In the following example, register `myreg1`{.firrtl} is always connected to `a`{.firrtl}, and register `myreg2`{.firrtl} is always connected to `b`{.firrtl}.

 ``` firrtl
 module MyModule :